 As promised in Part 1 of this series, I would like to help you bring out your horse’s best with your photographs.
 Whether for sales, or just showing off on Facebook, nice photos that well represent your horse’s features are important.
 Maybe you’ve noticed that when you take pictures of your horse some of them don’t even look like your horse and you’re like, “Ew, gag!”
 But others are nice, really nice.
 I’m going to take you through what I’ve found to be four important elements to equine portraiture.

 I think I’ll let the photos do the talking for me on this one.
 Take a look and see the difference for yourself.
+These two photos were taken moments from each other.

 Don’t go getting all crazy on me and set up backdrops of fairies and butterflies and stuff, but do use some common sense on this one.
 The fewer distractions the better.
 If your photo is of a horse, then we want to see the horse, the whole horse, and nothing but the horse!
 I hate sales photos of horses in pens.
 As a potential buyer, this says to me “My horse is mean and unbroke and I’m too scared to catch him”.
 It’s also puzzling to me when I see junk laying around in the background of the photo.
 You would be amazed at what you can see sometimes!
 Learn to notice the little things.
 Photographers need to be very aware of every little detail.